vircadia/vircadia-metaverse/vircadia_metaverse_v2_api/README.md

 ## Getting Started

-Getting up and running is as easy
+Getting up and running is easy.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.